ansys/pymeilisearch/doc/source/getting-started/meilisearch-images.rst

 ==========================================

 It is possible to install and run a local instance of Meilisearch.
-Start by installling the binaries by running:
+Start by installing the binaries by running:

 .. code-block:: console